manekinekko/dojo-doh-junit-report/README.md

 Contribution
 =

-This code is subject to improvement.
-Please feel free to submit fixes...
+This code needs some improvements.
+Please feel free to submit fixes or fork...

 License
 =